dBildungsplattform/dbildungs-iam-server/.github/pull_request_template.md

   Notice about:
   - model changes
   - logging of user data
-  - right changes
+  - permission changes
-  - and other user data stuff
+  - and other sensitive user related data
   If you are not sure if it is relevant, take a look at confluence or ask the data-security team.
 -->

 ## Deployment
 <!--
   - Keep in mind to change seed data, if changes are done on migration scripts.
-  - What is required for deployment after changes on infrastructure
+  - Mention what is required for deployment after changes on infrastructure and inform SRE about it
-  - Explain Environment variables like FEATURE_XY=true
+  - Explain changes on the config schema, which need to be addressed regarding the impact on helm charts
   - Mention Migration scripts to run, or other requirements -->

 ## New Repos, NPM pakages or vendor scripts
 <!--
   Keep in mind the stability, performance, activity and author.
+  Check licenses and have it cleared.

   Describe why it is needed.
 -->